 A new medication that contains controlled, increasing amounts of peanut protein could increase a child’s tolerance for peanuts and reduce the severity of reactions.

 If a child develops a sore or itchy throat, vomiting, diarrhea, hives or trouble breathing within 30 to 60 minutes of eating, it could be a food allergy.
-Learn the top allergens and what to do next from a pediatric allergist/immunologist.
+Learn what to do.

 Chances are your child’s peanut allergy won’t go away, according to this pediatric allergist.
 But it’s critical to make sure they really are allergic in the first place.